javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 Otherwise, if we omit parentheses, `*` has the higher precedence than `??` and would run first.

-That would work be the same as:
+That would work the same as:

 ```js
 // probably not correct